jonatanalvelid/ImSwitch-etSTED/README.md

 The coordinate transforms are available in etsted\transform_pipelines\coord_transform.py (general, for calibration during running ImSwitch) and wf_800_scan_80.py (pre-calibrated for the microscope used in the manuscript).

 ## Installation
 The software was tested to run on Windows 10 and with python=3.7.
 Typical install time for the required environment is 3-5 min in conda.

-Mock etSTED experiments can be performed with the simulated camera provided in ImSwitch-etSTED.
-For real etSTED experiments, the software requires a NI-DAQ data acquisition board and surrounding microscope hardware (see ImSwitch documentation for further information).
+For further instructions, follow Installation Option B in the ImSwitch documentation (https://imswitch.readthedocs.io/), and addditionally install opencv according to below.

 To prepare an environment, install ImSwitch from PyPI with the following command in an environment running python=3.7:
 ```
 pip install ImSwitch
 ```

-To run the optimised real-time BAPTA calcium spike event detection analysis pipeline additionally opencv has to be installed in the same environment, use the following command:
+To run the optimised real-time BAPTA calcium spike event detection analysis pipeline, both real and mock, additionally opencv has to be installed in the same environment, use the following command:
 ```
 pip install opencv-python
 ```

-In order to run the GPU-boosted analysis pipeline, CUDA Toolkit has additionally to be installed on the machine, together with the cupy package in the same environment.
+In order to run the GPU-boosted analysis pipeline in real etSTED experiments, CUDA Toolkit has additionally to be installed on the machine, together with the cupy package in the same environment.
 See instructions at https://docs.cupy.dev/en/stable/install.html.

 Choose the configuration file for your microscope in \config_files\options.json.